Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 But Tao is insignificant.

-but if the great ones follow him -
+but if the great ones follow it -

-thousands of small ones submitted and calmed down. (zhang 32)
+thousands of little ones submitted and calmed down. (zhang 32)

 Tao is everywhere - right and left.